LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 ![image](https://github.com/LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/assets/139655319/71ccb6c6-a4fe-4dd4-8949-69faa17647fa)

 The last marketing campaign; Response, happens to be the most successful marketing campaign, since about 332 people accepted the offer after the last campaign.
-On the other hand, the lease performing campaign is campaign number 2.
+On the other hand, the least performing campaign is campaign number 2.

 **4. What does the average customer look like?**
 When talking about an average consumer, the emphasis here is to look at what a consumer actually represents with regards to different demographic factors available from the data.